material-components/material-components-android/docs/components/RadioButton.md

 #### Implementing radio button theming

-Using theme attributes in `res/values/styles.xml` (themes all radio buttons and affects other components):
+Use theme attributes in `res/values/styles.xml` which applies to all radio buttons and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">